Smeraldo7/San-intern-repo/Milestone 3 Learn git/git_understanding.md

 ## What surprised you while testing these commands?
 git checkout main -- <file> command wont work if we have staged (git add) the changes, we need to reset (git reset HEAD <file>) first.

+# Creating & Reviewing Pull Requests

+## Why are PRs important in a team workflow?

+## What makes a well-structured PR?

+## What did you learn from reviewing an open-source PR?